 Pienza is a popular hill town in southern Tuscany that’s actually fairly flat for walking, although it is built on a hill.
-Overlooks Tuscany’s beautiful Orcia Valley, Pienza has several great view spots on the edge of town.
+Overlooking Tuscany’s beautiful Orcia Valley, Pienza has several great view spots on the edge of town.
 Known for its pecorino cheese (made from sheep’s milk), it sits between the two wine towns of Montepulciano and Montalcino, as you can see on this Val d’Orcia map.

 The Ideal Renaissance City